As an online marketer or website owner, you already know the importance of backlinks for the success of your website.

 2. Generate a Sitemap and Submit It

-Google generally index backlinks via XML sitemap file.
+Google generally indexes backlinks via XML sitemap files.
 This informs Google that these pages are significant, assisting crawlers in locating your primary pages more quickly.

 The XML sitemap generally appears in the following format: